-- (e) Includes (i) in 2017, non-compensation costs of \$25,308 relating to expenses associated with the Enterprise Resource Planning system implementation; \$11,354 of incremental rent expense and lease abandonment costs relating to office space reorganization; and \$202,546 relating to the benefit pursuant to the tax receivable agreement (see Note 18 of Notes to Consolidated Financial Statements), (ii) in 2016, non-compensation costs of \$30,067 due to the change in fair value of the contingent consideration associated with the Edgewater business acquisition, (iii) in 2015, non-compensation costs of \$547,691 relating to the provision pursuant to the tax receivable agreement; \$60,219 relating to the redemption of a significant portion of the Company's 6.85% senior notes maturing on June 15, 2017 and \$1,114 of expenses relating to the partial extinguishment of the tax receivable obligation, (iv) in 2014, non-compensation costs of \$18,307 relating to the provision pursuant to tax receivable agreement and (v) in 2013, non-compensation costs of \$1,249 relating to the provision pursuant to the tax receivable agreement, \$13,304 relating to the cost saving initiatives announced by the Company in October 2012 and \$54,087 related to the refinancing of the Company's 7.125% senior notes maturing on May 15, 2015. - (f) Represents the aggregate amount reflected in the Company's consolidated statements of financial condition relating to senior debt and capital lease obligations.
+Planning system implementation; \$11,354 of incremental rent expense and lease abandonment costs relating to office space reorganization; and \$202,546 relating to the benefit pursuant to the tax receivable agreement (see Note 19 of Notes to Consolidated Financial Statements), (iii) in 2016, non-compensation costs of \$30,067 due to the change in fair value of the contingent consideration associated with the Edgewater business acquisition, (iv) in 2015, non-compensation costs of \$547,691 relating to the provision pursuant to the tax receivable agreement; \$60,219 relating to the redemption of a significant portion of the Company's 6.85% senior notes maturing on June 15, 2017 and \$1,114 of expenses relating to the partial extinguishment of the tax receivable obligation and (v) in 2014, non-compensation costs of \$18,307 relating to the provision pursuant to tax receivable agreement.

+(e) Represents the aggregate amount reflected in the Company's consolidated statements of financial condition relating to senior debt and capital lease obligations.